BestReviews is reader-supported and may earn an affiliate commission. Details

 Shoots in crystal-clear 2K resolution.
 Equipped with two-way audio.
 Designed with AI technology to detect body shape and face pattern so you're alerted only when humans are at the door, not critters.
 Supports eight unique chimes, including holiday tunes.
-No subscription required.

 Doesn't integrate with Google Home.
 Not as reliable as expected for motion detection.